mrhenniger/MRHenniger_JS_Utilities/README.md

 Revision log...

+V1 - September 15 - First draft of the TypeScript version of my Strings class in strings.js.
+Look for the tests in test_strings_1.html.

 V0 - September 13 - Just getting the original JS files under source control.
 They won't make much sense without the tests to go with them.